| | Because in our 12 months in government we set an

 offered substantial initiatives to the landowners to embark on small-scale

+commercial agricultural activities to enhance their incomes.
 There are some chiefs who realised this but were

 prevented by some negative elements in the Native Lands Trust Board from

 working with the People's Coalition Government to develop their land.
+Need for enlightened managementThe present attitude of the NLTB management is proving

 to be the biggest obstacle to the betterment of Fijian people.
 It's stance